Law & Order: Organized Crime season 5

-The fifth season of the American police drama Law & Order: Organized Crime aired its first two episodes on April 17, 2025.
-The first two episodes would air on Peacock, while its first episode would also have a special airing on NBC.
+The fifth and final season of the American police drama Law & Order: Organized Crime aired its first two episodes on April 17, 2025.
+The first two episodes would air on Peacock, and its first episode would also have a special airing on NBC.
 The remaining eight episodes aired on Peacock.
+This is the only season to feature Dean Norris as Randall Stabler and the last to feature Ainsley Seiger as Junior Detective Jet Slootmaekers, Danielle Moné Truitt as Sergeant Ayanna Bell, and Rick Gonzalez as Junior Detective Bobby Reyes.
 In Canada this season airs on Citytv, and streams on the Citytv+ website service, which is also accessible via Amazon Prime Video.
+On April 16, 2026, the series has been canceled after five seasons.